Richard Quest

 Richard Austin Quest (born 9 March 1962) is a British journalist and non-practising barrister working as a news anchor for CNN International.
 He is also an editor-at-large of CNN Business.

-He anchors Quest Means Business, the five-times-weekly business program and fronts the CNN shows Business Traveller, The Express and Quest's World of Wonder.
+He anchors Quest Means Business, the five-times-weekly business programme and fronts the CNN shows Business Traveller, The Express and Quest's World of Wonder.

 Early life and education

-Quest is a native of Liverpool, Lancashire (now Merseyside), England, having been born and partly brought up there.
-He is Jewish.
+Quest is a native of Liverpool in Lancashire (now Merseyside), England, having been born and partly brought up there.
+He is of Sephardic Jewish descent.

 He was educated at the state comprehensive Roundhay School in Leeds, followed by Airedale and Wharfedale College and the University of Leeds, where he earned a Bachelor of Laws in 1983, and was called to the Bar.
 He spent the 1983–1984 academic year in the United States at Vanderbilt University in Nashville, Tennessee, where he was the news director of WRVU.